jjmaldonis/obsidian-audio-notes/README.md

 ## Generating a Transcript

-There are two ways to generate a transcript: by yourself, or automatically.
+There are three ways to generate a transcript: generate it yourself using OpenAI Whisper, generate it automatically, or use an existing .srt file.

+### Use an Existing .srt File

+If you already have the transcript in .srt format, you can use it directly by putting the filename in the `transcript: <your .srt file>` attribute.

 ### Generating a Transcript Yourself